Nonverbal communication: Proxemics

-Proxemics is defined as the use of space as a form of communication, and includes how far or near you position yourself from others; it can be influenced by culture, race/ethnicity, gender, and age.
+Proxemics is the use of space as a form of communication, and includes how far or near participants position themselves from each other.
+It can be influenced by culture, race/ethnicity, gender, and age.
 Edward T. Hall invented the term when he realized that culture influences how people use space in communication while working with diplomats, and published his findings on proxemics in 1959 as The Silent Language.
 Proxemics also play a big role in business as research shows that gender and invasion of customers' privacy without previous ties negatively affect the outcome of deals.
 Besides, in high contact cultures, people are generally more comfortable in closer proximity, whereas individuals in low contact cultures feel more comfortable with a greater amount of personal space.
 Hall concluded that proxemics could cause misunderstandings between cultures as cultures use of proxemics varies and what is customary in one culture may range from being confusing to being offensive to members of a different culture.

-According to Edward T. Hall, the amount of space we maintain between ourselves and the persons we communicate with shows the importance of the science of proxemics.
+According to Hall, the amount of space we maintain between ourselves and the persons we communicate with shows the importance of the science of proxemics.
 In this process, it is seen how we feel towards others at that particular time.
 This resonates with proxemics and viewing it through the cultural lens, people use their space differently because of the meaning behind it as in a spectrum of cultures, ideologies differ.
 Within American culture, Hall defines four primary distance zones: (i) intimate (touching to eighteen inches) distance, (ii) personal (eighteen inches to four feet) distance, (iii) social (four to twelve feet) distance, and (iv) public (more than twelve feet) distance.

 Intimate space is any distance less than 18 inches, and is most commonly used by individuals when they are engaging with someone with whom they feel very comfortable, such as a spouse, partner, friend, child, or parent.
 Personal space is a distance of 18 inches to 4 feet and is usually used when individuals are interacting with friends.
 Social distance is the most common type of proximity as it is used when communicating with colleagues, classmates, acquaintances, or strangers.
 Public distance creates the greatest gap between the individual and the audience and is categorized as distances greater than 12 feet in distance and is often used for speeches, lectures, or formal occasions.
-It occurs in situations where two-way communication is not desirable or possible.
-When that space we maintain is invaded, Hasler et al. state that we unconsciously turn on defense mechanisms that include changes in eye gaze or orientation as well as moving away to convey your discomfort to the other person especially when no primary interpersonal relationship exists.